-- 1. At least three of the seven Old Testament readings should be used, including the reading from Exodus. - 2.
-If only three readings are used, there should be readings from both the Law and the Prophets (the two readings from Genesis plus the reading from Exodus cannot be the only Old Testament readings used). - 3.
-The Gloria should be sung, and the bells are rung. - 4.
-After the Epistle, all rise (Easter Vigil 34). - 5.
-If possible, the priest intones triple Alleluia (Easter Vigil 34). - 6.
-The psalmist or cantor proclaims Psalm 118 (117) with the people responding Alleluia (Easter Vigil 34). - 7.
-For the Gospel Procession, the processional candles are not used since the Paschal Candle is by the ambo.
-Only incense is carried in procession to the ambo.
+- 10. At least three of the seven Old Testament readings should be used, including the reading from Exodus. - 11.
+If only three readings are used, there should be readings from both the Law and the Prophets (the two readings from Genesis plus the reading from Exodus cannot be the only Old Testament readings used).